sravivarmanvce/icsget/pages/submission.md

 Position paper (6 - 8 pages): We are also accepting the position papers for poster presentation and scientific discussion during the event, from early-career research scientists, MPhil, MTech and BTech students.
 This brings an opportunity for them to meet established research scientists/professors.
 Therefore, the (ICSGET) team strongly suggests participating.

 In general, such position papers should portray a short report of work in progress or an arguable opinion about facts, methods, procedures, or scientific research results.
-These papers can also be published in E3s Web of Conferences.
+These papers can also be published in EPJ Web of Conferences.

 {{< notice "warning" >}}
 ### Important Note